naturallaw777/Sovran_SystemsOS/CONTRIBUTING.md

 ### 🔧 Submitting Code Changes

 #### 1. Fork the Repository
-Click the "Fork" button at the top right of this repository.
+Click the "Fork" button at the top right of the GitHub repository.

 #### 2. Clone Your Fork
 ```bash